 In general, animals are sensitive to human presence and particularly while pursuing or defending mates or territories, birthing, guarding young or nests, and when food is scarce.
-Learn about local animal species.
 The more you understand about a species, the more considerate you can be of the animal's needs and temperament, especially at critical times and in critical places.